stsaz/favia/README.md

 # favia (alpha)

-favia is a Fast Video App for Linux based on ffmpeg and SDL.
+favia is a fast video player for Linux & Windows based on ffmpeg and SDL.

 ## Features & limitations

-* Play video files with hardware decoding (VAAPI/Linux); limited range of supported formats, no subtitles
+* Play video files with hardware decoding (VAAPI/Linux, D3D11/Windows); limited range of supported formats, no subtitles

 ## Install